-No topic seems to come up among South Bay parents as frequently, and with such growing alarm, as teens and technology.
+No topic seems to come up among parents as frequently, and with such growing alarm, as teens and technology.
 Is it even possible to keep up with all of these apps?
 How do we effectively establish and enforce boundaries around screen time?
 And what should the boundaries be?
 We get it.
 As technology continues to evolve, so does its role in our children’s lives.
 It’s clear that it significantly impacts everything from our children’s sleep patterns to their overall mental health and sense of self, both in the short and the long term.

 The good news?
 There is sound, research-driven advice from experts that can help guide us as we navigate this complex issue.